The non-Lefschetz locus of conics: First cohomology module of a rank vector bundle over

-Before proceeding with the study of the non-Lefschetz locus of conic of $M=\HH_*^1(\PP^2, \E)$ we recall some results about vector bundles over projective space, that we will use in the following sections.
+Before proceeding with the study of the non-Lefschetz locus of conics of $M=\HH_*^1(\PP^2, \E)$, we recall some results about vector bundles over projective space that we will use in the following sections.